 St. Vincent Clay Hospital in Brazil, IN, is a critical care 25-bed hospital and provides endoscopic and general surgery, comprehensive medical imaging and diagnostic services, including the cardiac heart scan test.
 As part of the Indiana Heart Attack Network, our patients have immediate access to the cardiovascular specialists at St. Vincent Heart Center in Indianapolis.
 Specialty medical offices at St. Vincent Clay Hospital include a Heart Clinic, Digestive Health, Diabetes Care and Orthopedic offices.
-The Rehabilitative Services (PT, OT and speech) and Respiratory Care (including pulmonary function testing) serve pediatric and adult patients from this county and surrounding areas.
+The Rehabilitative Services (PT, OT, and speech) and Respiratory Care (including pulmonary function testing) serve pediatric and adult patients from this county and surrounding areas.
+We have a swing bed program with designated skilled nursing beds.
 As part of St. Vincent Health, our patients have access to many medical specialists including bariatric surgeons and bariatric support group and pediatric specialists at Peyton Manning Children’s Hospital.

 Our Clay Hospital Health Access Worker connects uninsured/underserved individuals and families with needed services including primary health care and preventative health services in the community.
 RUAH was recognized by the IBJ as a 2015 Health Care Hero finalist.